The essential set · March 2027

 Your skin absorbs what you wear.

-We are building the third option.
 Certified non-toxic, natural-fibre, performance-engineered activewear for women who train seriously and refuse to compromise on either.

-Our Story
+Our story

 Oreeve was built out of necessity.

 While navigating my own fertility journey, I began researching what I was putting in and on my body.
-I changed what I ate, what I used on my skin, and then looked down at the leggings I trained and lived in every day and realised I had ignored the thing closest to my largest organ — my skin — during the moments my body is most absorptive.
-What I discovered changed everything — BPA detected at more than twenty times the safe limit in the sports bras I owned.
+I changed what I ate, what I used on my skin, and then looked down at the leggings I trained and lived in every day and realised I had ignored the thing closest to my largest organ, my skin, during the moments my body is most absorptive.
+What I discovered changed everything.
+BPA detected at more than twenty times the safe limit in the sports bras I owned.
 Microplastics found in human blood, lungs, and placental tissue.
 Chemicals that migrate from synthetic fabric into sweat-moistened skin.

 I went looking for an alternative.
 What I found were two categories: high-performance activewear built from the very materials causing the problem, and natural-fibre brands that solved the chemistry but failed the moment I pushed them through a heated yoga class or a long run.
 Soggy cotton.
 Lost shape.
 No compression.
 No option.